Personal Injury and Accidental Death

-In some instances, regardless of the nature of your injury or the amount of your medical bills and lost income, you will want to hire a lawyer because an insurance company or government agency simply refuses to make any fair settlement offer at all.
-In these cases, something -- what the lawyer can get minus the fee charged to get it -- is better than nothing.
+In some instances, regardless of the nature of your injury or the number of your medical bills and lost income, you will want to hire a lawyer because an insurance company or government agency simply refuses to make any fair settlement offer at all.
+In these cases, something — what the lawyer can get minus the fee charged to get it — is better than nothing.

 Legal claims can arise from a death if the death results from the negligent act of another person, such as an automobile accident or medical malpractice.
 In such circumstances, state law typically grants the spouse, children, and/or legal heirs of the deceased person (decedent) the right to pursue monetary damages on their own behalf, on behalf of the decedent, or on behalf of the decedent’s estate.

 Generally, two types of claims can arise from a death that results from negligence:

 Wrongful Death Claims and

 A Wrongful Death claim arises when a state’s statute grants a relative of the decedent, such as a surviving spouse, child(ren), or parent, the ability to seek damages as a result of the death.
 Alternatively, a Survival statute allows a decedent’s claims to “survive” death and be brought by the decedent’s estate.
 It is important to consult with an attorney to determine whether your state has a Wrongful Death or Survival statute and whether you have a viable legal claim.